Skip to content

 SET variable = value

-User defined variable names must be prefixed with an 'at' symbol (@) and the value must be a literal value.
+User-defined variable names must be prefixed with an 'at' symbol (@) and the value must be a literal value.
 The variable can be used within SELECT clauses within the same query batch.
 A SET statement without a SELECT statement is invalid.

-System parameters can also be temporarily for a query batch and are prefixed with a dollar sign ($).
+System parameters can also be set temporarily for a query batch and are prefixed with a dollar sign ($).

 Related: SHOW VARIABLES and SHOW PARAMETER